 - Explore Kairos: In a few sentences, identify the groups of people this incident or problem matters to (beyond yourself) and why it matters to them now, thinking not only of those involved in the incident itself but other people or entities or institutions in society that might have a concern regarding this incident or incidents like it.
 Based on what matters most about this incident, what topics related to it might be worthy of research?

 - Explore Controversies: In a few sentences, explain what differences of opinion or debates may exist about this incident or event and you think those differences of opinion might exist?
 Based on this, which of these controversies might be worthy of research?

 Narrowing Your Topic

-Once you have a list of potential topics, you will need to choose one as the focus of your essay.
+Once you have developed potential topics, you will need to choose one as the focus of your research.
 You will also need to narrow your topic.
-Most writers find that the topics they listed during brainstorming or idea mapping are broad—too broad for the scope of the assignment.
+Especially if brainstorming was used, most writers find that the topics they listed during brainstorming are broad—too broad for the scope of the assignment.
 Working with an overly broad topic, such as sexual education programs or popularized diets, can be frustrating and overwhelming.
-Each topic has so many facets that it would be impossible to cover them all in a college research paper.
-However, more specific choices, such as the pros and cons of sexual education in kids’ television programs or the physical effects of the South Beach diet, are specific enough to write about without being too narrow to sustain an entire research paper.
+Each topic has so many facets that it would be impossible to cover them all.
+However, more specific choices, such as the pros and cons of sexual education in kids’ television programs or the physical effects of the South Beach diet, are specific enough to write about without being too narrow.

 A good research paper provides focused, in-depth information and analysis.
 If your topic is too broad, you will find it difficult to do more than skim the surface when you research it and write about it.
 Narrowing your focus is essential to making your topic manageable.
 To narrow your focus, explore your topic in writing, conduct preliminary research, and discuss both the topic and the research with others.